 Everything but dairy

 Our modern cities are a billboard for the cross pollination of a diverse range of cultures.
 And how better to get to know our global neighbors than through food?
 No city can claim status as one of the greats without diversity in population and in cuisine, and it’s the Urban Grazers who can take advantage of almost all of it.
 “Almost all of it” with one notable exception: dairy products.
-As infants, we are born with high amounts of a protein called lactase.
+As infants, we are born with high amounts of an enzyme called lactase.
 It’s the job of lactase to break down the sugars in milk, called lactose, so the body can use them as fuel.
 Urban Grazers carry genes that increase the likelihood of lactose intolerance, which puts pizza and ice cream out of reach.
 It also means that Italian and many popular Mexican dishes are off limits as well.

 The good news, and the reason we give the name Urban Grazer to these genotypes, is they are more likely to deal well with some saturated fats in the diet.
-Higher histamine foods and some carbs won’t throw them off either.
-Urban Grazers score at the tip top of our fat metabolism matrix as well as the top of our carbohydrate clearance scores.
+Higher histamine foods and some carbs won’t be likely to throw them off either.
+Urban Grazers score at the top of our fat metabolism matrix as well as the top of our carbohydrate clearance scores.
 When you factor in universal food rules like excluding vegetable oils, refined sugars and not overdoing it with protein, these foodies are off to the races.